ophub/amlogic-s9xxx-openwrt/router-config/README.md

 For more instructions on the plug-in, see：[https://github.com/ophub/luci-app-amlogic](https://github.com/ophub/luci-app-amlogic)

 Choose the corresponding firmware according to your STB.
 Then write the IMG file to the USB hard disk through software such as [Rufus](https://rufus.ie/) or [balenaEtcher](https://www.balena.io/etcher/).
 Insert the USB hard disk into the STB.
-Common for all `Amlogic S9xxx STB`.

 ### 8.2 Install using the operation panel

-Log in to the default IP: 192.168.1.1 → `Login in to openwrt` → `system menu` → `Amlogic Service` → `Install OpenWrt`
+`Log in to the default IP: 192.168.1.1` → `Login in to openwrt` → `system menu` → `Amlogic Service` → `Install OpenWrt`

-- Install using script commands: Log in to the default IP: 192.168.1.1 → `Login in to openwrt` → `system menu` → `TTYD terminal` → input command:
+### 8.3 Install using script commands

+`Log in to the default IP: 192.168.1.1` → `Login in to openwrt` → `system menu` → `TTYD terminal` → input command:

 ```yaml
 openwrt-install